 - We seek first to understand, then be understood.

-You don’t have to reinvent the wheel
+Borrow from the best (you don’t have to reinvent the wheel)

 If you’re looking for an instruction manual on how to do culture, read the late Tony Hsieh’s fantastic book: Delivering Happiness